Alekseyyy/SNHU/sundries/ctf/2023/picoCTF/README.md

 <img width="450px" src="./banner.jpg" />

-This is GitHub repository that showcases the work that I did for picoCTF.
+This is GitHub repository that showcases the work that I did for [picoCTF](https://picoctf.org/) 2023 edition.

 ## Writeups

+* "Aleksey" (2023). [picoCTF writeup: Decompilation of a simple Android Package](https://mobileappcircular.com/picoctf-writeup-decompilation-of-a-simple-android-package-57608b7c5929).
+Mobile App Circular.
+    * This writeup deals with the following picoCTF 2023 challenges: [timer](./sol/timer).

 ## Challenges